 *These materials can come from your local health sector, breastfeeding support groups, or breastfeeding coalition.

-Step 7 Measures: Organizations have signed a form (see Business Information) that they welcome breastfeeding in their place of business and display welcome signs or the “Breastfeeding Welcome Here” logo (e.g. window clings).
+Step 7 Measures: Organizations have signed a form (see Business Information) that they welcome chest/breastfeeding in their places of business and display welcome signs or the “Breastfeeding Welcome Here” logo (e.g. window clings).
 These may be provided by your local team.